Ashish20010015/Monkeypox-Detection-through-Ensemble-DTL-Models/README.md

 **Image preprocessing**: Image pre-processing refers to a set of techniques used to  prepare digital images for further analysis or processing.
 This is commonly done in fields like computer vision, medical imaging, and satellite image processing.
 Here are some common steps involved in image pre-processing:

 • Scaling Features: The skin photos in the dataset are first convertedto RGB using OpenCV techniques, and then they are resized to 224 × 224 pixels.
-The maximum picture size that the system will accept is 255, although the normal image size falls between [0,255].
+The maximum picture size that the system will accept is 255,although the normal image size falls between [0,255].

 • Data Augmentation for MSLDV2 Dataset: Data augmentation is the technique of adding more data to a dataset by transforming the existing data in an unpredictable way.
-The **Keras** deep learning system has a class called
-**ImageDataGenerator** that lets us usepicture data to fit the model.
+The **Keras** deep learning system has a class called **ImageDataGenerator** that lets us usepicture data to fit the model.

 • Data splitting: In particular, the dataset was split into two halves for this study: 80% was used for training and 20% was used to evaluate our suggested model.
 For model validation, 20% of the picture samples from the training dataset are used.

 **Training and Testing of Deep Transfer Learning -based Models**